kamdz/incrementator/README.md

 # 🔂 incrementator

 A lightweight TypeScript utility for iterating over multiple numeric parameters with flexible control.

+The `incrementator` utility can be seen as a replacement for traditional nested loops.
+Using `incrementator` simplifies the iteration process, especially when working with multiple parameters and dynamic step functions.

 ## 🚀 Features